ccolas/ccolas.github.io/_projects/2021-03-05-color_evolution.md

 ![](/images/projects/color_evolution/evo_pb1.png)

-To address this limitation, we can increase mutation strength, allowing children to differ more significantly from their parents.
+To increase diversity we can increase mutation strength, allowing children to differ more significantly from their parents.
 This intervention reintroduces diversity and improves exploration.
-Notice the greater variation across individuals in the latest generations – this increased diversity helps solve the convergence problem.
+Notice the greater variation across individuals in the latest generations --- this increased diversity helps solve the convergence problem.

 ![](/images/projects/color_evolution/evo_pb2.png)

-With larger populations (around 100 individuals), the inherent diversity allows for smaller mutation rates.
+With larger populations (around 100 individuals), the initial diversity allows for smaller mutation rates.
 This combination leads to finer convergence with less variation in the final generations, achieving nearly perfect alignment with the target color.

 ![](/images/projects/color_evolution/evo_big.png)